Famous/framework/specs-draft.md

 Template entities are assigned selectors, similar to CSS selectors, for referencing within component behavior declarations.

 Every component has _one_ template.
-That template can be defined as a string (using an HTML-like syntax), or as an object of nested objects.
-The following two are equivalent:
+That template can be defined as an XML string, as an object of nested objects, or as a string that references a local file that contains content in either valid format.
+The following are equivalent:

+    // XML string
-    template: `<famous.foo.bar id="foo" events.dom.click="doClick">
+    template: `<famous.foo.bar id="foo" events.famous.dom.click="doClick">
         <bob.something.something class="lala">
             <p>Hello there</p>
         </bob.something.something>
     </famous.foo.bar>`

+    // File reference
+    template: 'babadook.dook.template.html'

+    // Object
     template: {
         name: 'famous.foo.bar',
         id: 'foo',
         events: {
+            'famous.dom.click': function(state) {

-            dom: { click: 'doClick' }
+            }
         },
         children: [
             {